claranet/terraform-signalfx-detectors/database/redis/README.md

       - gauge.db0_keys
 ```

+## Notes

-__Notes__: the "keyspace full" detector uses number of keys from database index 0,
+the "keyspace full" detector uses number of keys from database index 0,
 it will not work for other databases (1-15 by default).
+This detector is disabled by default because it makes sens only when redis is used as cache.